Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 He's repeatedly pointed out that he deserves the Nobel Peace Prize.

-He always adds, of course, I'm not gonna get it, but clearly he's hoping he will.
+He always adds, of course, I'm not going to get it.

-Now, the two by far largest wars which have been raging over the last several years, including from the very first day that he assumed the presidency for the second time, is the war in Ukraine with Russia and NATO, which he has definitely tried but has been unsuccessful in resolving.
+Now, the two by far largest wars which have been raging over the last several years, including from the very first day that he assumed the presidency for the second time, is the war in Ukraine with Russia and NATO.

 He seems now to want to put pressure on Russia by feeding Ukraine even more amounts of intelligence and weapons, although at the same time cutting off the supply of money.

-And then the other biggest war, the one that has actually captured more of the world's attention because of the extreme atrocities committed, is the Israeli war in Gaza, which the United States from the start has financed, funded, armed diplomatically and militarily supported, protected, and enabled, first under Joe Biden and then under Donald Trump.
+And then the other biggest war, the one that has actually captured more of the world's attention because of the extreme atrocities committed, is the Israeli war in Gaza, which the United States from the start has financed, funded, armed, diplomatically, and militarily supported, protected, and enabled, first under Joe Biden and then under Donald Trump.

 And Trump obviously knows that a Nobel Peace Prize or anything, any chance for it would be impossible if the United States is continuing to arm and fund Israel in what the United Nations and multiple human rights groups and all sorts of scholars of genocide, including Israeli ones, have concluded is a genocide.